 On May 28th 2011 Bill Viola partnered with former NFL Professional player Franco Harris to host The World Teen Football Combine.
 Jeannette High School standout Demetrious Cox, a former karate student of Viola, won the first annual competition.

-Bill Viola was introduced to the art of Shotokan Karate by his father William Viola, founder of Allegheny Shotokan Karate.
-His lessons began as early as 1978 when he was just a toddler.
+Bill Viola was introduced to Shotokan Karate by his father William Viola, founder of Allegheny Shotokan Karate.
+His lessons began as early as late 1970s when he was just a toddler.
 As a youth Viola was one of the most consistent and well rounded competitors in the country recognized as a USAKF Jr. Olympic champion and 1993 Overall Sport Karate International Champion.
-He went on to be the most successful sport karate champion in Pennsylvania Karate Rating Association history winning an unprecedented 8-consecutive black belt overall state titles (1992-1999).
+He went on to be the most successful sport karate champion in Pennsylvania Karate Rating Association history winning an unprecedented 8-consecutive black belt overall state titles earning 1st place in every category (1992-1999).
 As an open and traditional competitor Viola excelled on multiple circuits including NBL, NASKA, AAU, and USAKF.
 He competed across North America as a member of X-Caliber and Metro All-Star national travel teams.

-He was recognized as a multiple USA Karate All-American Athlete and National Champion.
-Viola was the only adult black belt triple gold medalist (Kata, -65 Kilo Kumite, Kobudo) at the 1997 USAKF National Championships in Akron, Ohio.
+As an adult, he was recognized as a 5x USA Karate National Champion and All-American Athlete.
+Viola was the only adult black belt triple gold medalist (Kata, -65 Kg Kumite, Kobudo) at the 1997 USAKF National Championships in Akron, Ohio.
 In 1998 he was recognized by Arnold Schwarzenegger as a World Champion at The Arnold Classic, Columbus, Oh.
+Pictured below Addie Viola and Bill Jr., congratulated by Arnold Schwarzenegger for winning the Arnold Classic -1998

 Stunt Work & Professional Shows